Strong as They Need to Be

 - As noted above, Gladiator powers are based on his confidence and his appearances during Phoenix Saga in X-Men really shows it.
 At his first appearance he simply ignores Juggernaut punching him and then threw him to the ocean with one hand.
 Later, feeling conflicted about fighting Rogue against his personal code allows her to knock him out with one punch.

-- The mane cast of My Little Pony: Friendship is Magic is often subject to this.
-One example is Twilight Sparkle, whose telekinetic strength varies quite a bit (at one point, she lifts a huge bear and large water tower simultaneously, then later in the series, struggles to pull Fluttershy out of a box, even with the help of her friends).
+- The mane cast of My Little Pony: Friendship Is Magic is often subject to this.
+One example is Twilight Sparkle, whose telekinetic strength varies quite a bit (at one point, she lifts a two-story-house-sized bear and large water tower simultaneously, then later in the series, struggles to pull Fluttershy out of a box, even with the help of her friends).
 Fluttershy is almost a literal example, as she can match the speed of Rainbow Dash, the fastest pony alive, when she needs to, but in "Hurricane Fluttershy", can only get about one-fifth of Dash's wingpower, despite her training beforehand, and only pulls about half Dash's wingpower because she absolutely needed to.
 Big Macintosh is able to pull and entire two story house in one episode, but struggles to carry a large cake in another (although balancing is admittedly more difficult than pulling).
 Spike is repeatedly, explicitly shown to be stronger than his size should allow, but sometimes has difficulty in fetching large books.

 - This is common in Gargoyles, especially with Goliath.
 Sometimes he can rip the pusher off a bulldozer and hurl it through the air but at other times he has trouble taking on one very strong human.